Tnecniv-Teikram/PHD_understory_paper/README.md

-# Phd script: forest understory reflectance algorithm for airborne hyperspectral remote sensing applications
+# Forest understory reflectance algorithm for airborne hyperspectral remote sensing applications

 ## This repository is used to store all scripts used for the understory PhD publications.

 The scripts are part of the following publications:

 '''
 1) Spectral Similarity and PRI Variations for a Boreal Forest Stand Using Multi-angular Airborne Imagery